AvChilds/avchilds/README.md

 ## 🧠 About Me

-- 🎓 Recently completed the _[Code First Girls (CFG)](https://codefirstgirls.com/)_ Degree in Software Engineering and Data Science and the +Masters programme in AI and Machine Learning under sponsorship by Cognizant
+- 🎓 Recently completed the _[Code First Girls (CFG)](https://codefirstgirls.com/)_ Degree in Data Science and the +Masters programme in AI and Machine Learning under sponsorship by Cognizant
 - 🎓 Honours Degree in Nursing from King's College London
-- 🎓 PostGraduate (Level 7) Certificate in Humanities
+- 🎓 PostGraduate (Level 7) Certificate in Humanities (Specialism: Music and Digital Humanities)
+- One of my passions is teaching and I love mentoring and coaching others!
+- Currently a teacher, but looking for new role in Data Science and related disciplines.
 - 💻 Other CFG tech courses completed:
   - Business Analysis
   - Python Programming